kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endraw %}
 {% endhighlight %}

-Going to [http://127.0.0.1:4000/visualize-trip-with-flask-and-mapbox/](http://127.0.0.1:4000/visualize-trip-with-flask-and-mapbox/) again will show the map of Iceland with the route and markers for the stop locations.
+Go to [http://127.0.0.1:5000/mapbox_js](http://127.0.0.1:5000/mapbox_js) again will show the map of Iceland with the route and markers for the stop locations.

 ![]({{ site.baseurl }}/images/flask_mapbox/map3.png)

 ### Mapbox.js to Mapbox GL

 Some time ago, Mapbox released a new framework, [Mapbox GL](https://www.mapbox.com/blog/mapbox-gl/).
-While still considered a new framework, it might be the future replacement for Mapbox.js which is a [Leaflet](http://leafletjs.com/) plugin.

-In this part we will switch to Mapbox GL and show some of the differences between the two frameworks.
+While Mapbox GL is still considered a new framework, it might be the future replacement for Mapbox.js ([Leaflet](http://leafletjs.com/) plugin).

-Let's start by creating a new function in `server.py` that will route to a new template for using Mapbox GL.
+In this part, we will convert our code to user Mapbox GL and show some of the differences between the two frameworks.

-The new function will just call a new template and pass the Mapbox access key:
+We'll start by creating a new function in **`server.py`** that will route to a new template that uses Mapbox GL:

 {% highlight python %}
 # server.py